zudwalex/mongoose/docs/README.md

 ```

 Send time request to SNTP server.
 Note, that app can't send SNTP request more often than every 1 hour.

+Parameters:
+- `c` - connection to use
-`utc` is a current time, used to verify if new request is possible.
+- `utc` - current time, used to verify if new request is possible.

+Return value: none

 Usage example: